Army MOS 18x: Your Fast Track to Special Forces

 • Military customs and courtesies

-Physical fitness is a major focus.
-You’ll do daily PT to build strength and endurance.
-Expect long ruck marches carrying heavy loads.
+You’ll participate in daily PT sessions to build up strength and endurance, including extensive ruck marches while carrying heavy loads.

 One Station Unit Training